lob/lob-openapi/README.md

 [42crunch.vscode-openapi](https://github.com/42Crunch/vscode-openapi).
 A second
 linter will be added to CI, as a backup to Spectral.

+## Future proofing

+As of January 2021, OpenAPI v3.1 is in [rc1](https://www.openapis.org/blog) with final expected any day.
+3.1 includes many [extremely useful changes](https://github.com/OAI/OpenAPI-Specification/releases/tag/3.1.0-rc0), including full JSON schema compatibility and the ability to extend discriminators with specification extensions.
+As we anticipate moving to v3.1 soon after release, we're working to minimize the changes we'll need to make.
+Some changes, like switching from `nullable` to `null`, are both unavoidable and easy.
+Others, like using `ReadOnly` and `WriteOnly` with `required`, can and should be avoided.
 ## Previewing the spec as docs (aka QAing your work)

 To preview the spec using redoc: